Ice Blade: Publication

-Written and illustrated by Tsutomu Takahashi, Ice Blade was serialized in Kodansha's seinen manga magazine Monthly Afternoon from the 1992 to 1999 (November 1992–January 2000 issues).
-Kodansha collected its chapters in nineteen tankōbon volumes, released from October 23, 1993, to January 21, 2000.
-The series was republished in a ten-volume bunkoban edition in 2003, and in a ten-volume aizoban edition in 2009. to November 20, 2009.
+Written and illustrated by Tsutomu Takahashi, Jiraishin was originally published as a prototype one-shot in Kodansha's seinen manga magazine Morning in April 1989.
+(Note: Published in the magazine's 20th issue of 1989, cover dated April 27.)
+It was later officially serialized in Kodansha's seinen manga magazine Monthly Afternoon from September 25, 1992, (Note: Debuted in the magazine's November 1992 issue, released on September 25, 1992.) to November 25, 1999.
+(Note: Finished in the magazine's January 2000 issue, released on November 25, 1999.)
+One chapter that was set in Hamburg was co-written by German author Matz Mainka, and compiled in the series' second volume.
+Kodansha collected its chapters in 19 tankōbon volumes, released from October 23, 1993, to January 21, 2000.
+The series was republished in a ten-volume bunkoban edition from May 9, 2003, to September 12, 2003, and in a ten-volume shinsōban edition from February 23, 2009, to November 20, 2009.

-The North American version of the manga, retitled Ice Blade, was serialized in Tokyopop's MixxZine, but it was discontinued after three volumes.
-When Jiraishin was serialized as Ice Blade in MixxZine, there were instances of censorships in some of its panels as it was a new magazine when it was released and did not wish to offend potential distributors.
+The North American version of the manga, retitled Ice Blade, was serialized in Tokyopop's MixxZine magazine, but it was discontinued after three volumes.
+There were instances of censorship in some of its panels as MixxZine was a new magazine when it was released and thus did not wish to offend potential distributors.

 It was licensed in France by Génération Comics; in Italy by Stars Comics; in Germany by Carlsen Comics; in South Korea by Samyang Comics; and in Taiwan by Tong Li Comics.

-Jiraishin Diablo was serialized in Kodansha's Good!
-Afternoon magazine from November 7, 2008, to November 7, 2011.
+A sequel to Jiraishin, titled Jiraishin Diablo (地雷震 ディアブロ, Jiraishin Diaburo), was serialized in Kodansha's seinen manga magazine Good!
+Afternoon from November 7, 2008, to November 7, 2011.
 Kodansha collected its chapters in three tankōbon volumes, released from February 5, 2010, to December 7, 2011.